 Having spent most of her life in Mexico, Fragoso was naturally drawn to Mexican history and contemporary art, which sparked her interest in figurative painting.
 At the same time, conservative views regarding sexuality and class in Mexican society motivated her to respond to these topics creatively and translate them into her own narrative that infuses humor, criticism, and love.
 Art, for Fragoso, helps her to navigate coexisting and often contradictory realities in her world because it allows her to visually convey feelings that may be difficult to express otherwise.

-After moving to the United States, her visual narrative towards her work amplified as she interacted with a diverse community of people who shared similar experiences as her, allowing her to become more confident in her identity.
-She recalls, “I think my relationship to Mexico is very personal and emotional.
+After moving to the United States, her visual narrative towards her work amplified as she interacted with a diverse community of people who shared similar experiences, allowing her to become more confident in her identity.
+She recalls, “My relationship with Mexico is very personal and emotional.
 And my relationship with the United States has a healthy distance.
-Which offers a special kind of freedom but the question of belonging becomes really important and complex for both cases.
+Which offers a special kind of freedom, but the question of belonging becomes important and complex for both cases.

 Whenever Fragoso has new ideas for a painting, she takes notes and makes quick sketches.
 Most times, she already has a mental image that she has been planning for a while, but she refers to these preliminary sketches when she is trying to build an atmosphere or composition.
 Oftentimes, she photographs her friends and arranges the images as cutouts and collages as references or preparatory drawings.
 The figures in her photographs and drawings are central to her work, often serving as the basis for her paintings.